 Starting his career after dropping out of Stanford in 1928 to work in a San Francisco bank.
 Think about how astonishing this is - the likes of Bill Gates, Steve Jobs, and other Silicon Valley wunderkinds would follow suit (likely without even knowing who Fisher was) half a century or more later.

 Fisher's seminal work Common Stocks and Uncommon Profits is a foundational piece of investing theory and writing that was published in 1958 but has remained in publication ever since, demonstrating how relevant Fisher still is to this day.

 Fisher's investing approach was focused on purchasing growth at incredible discounts.
 Let's take a look at what to screen for if you want to perform stock screening in a manner aligned with Philip Arthur Fisher's investing principles.

-Increase in Year-over-Year Sales For the Last 5 Years
+Increase in Year-over-Year (YoY) Sales Over Last 5 Years

 Here we can already see that we are not going to be playing games with the typical price to earnings (P/E) ratios and similar metrics most investors focus on too much - Fisher isn't going to play in that field but will instead be looking at metrics that evince a strong and growing business.